arash16/babel-plugin-unexport/README.md

 # babel-plugin-unexport
-a babel-pluging to remove export directives
+a babel-plugin to remove export directives